edkreuk/FMD_FRAMEWORK/FMD_BUSINESS_DOMAIN_DEPLOYMENT.md

 ---
-Title: Deploy the Business for the FMD Framework
+Title: Deploy the Business Domain for the FMD Framework
 Description: Learn how to deploy the Fabric Metadata-Driven Framework (FMD) in Microsoft Fabric, including prerequisites, setup, and configuration.
 Topic: how-to